Have you or a loved one suffered a serious eye injury? Call the Dallas injury attorneys at Montgomery Law.

 There are a number of serious effects associated with eye injuries.
 If not treated promptly, your injuries could lead to permanent vision damage, including blindness.
 If you are experiencing any of the following symptoms (especially after a blow to the head), it’s important that you seek medical attention immediately.

-- Blurred vision, double vision, or difficulty focusing;
+- Blurred vision, double vision, partial blindness, or difficulty focusing;

 - Nausea or vomiting when shifting gaze;